tact-lang/tact-docs/README.md

 - Make Pull Requests to improve the code or docs 🚀
 - Share tutorials, guides, and articles 📚

-Join our community chat on Discord to stay updated and collaborate:
+Join our community chats to stay updated and collaborate:
 * [Tact Telegram Community](https://t.me/tactlang)

----

 ## How Can You Contribute?